evanjelica/Environeers/README.md

 - Anjelica Avorque, junior at UT Dallas
 - Khoa Vu, sophomore at UT Austin
 - Tabreek Somani, sophomore at University of British Columbia

+We hope that our website can inspire others to go out and perform small actions to make a big difference.